-This article was written by the Great British Mag content team on 22 April 2021.
+This article was updated by the Great British Mag content team on 24 November 2021

 Money is often tight when you’re a student, so budgeting for things like food and drink can be tough.
 But here’s the good news: when funds are low, you don’t have to live off the same cheap meals, day in, day out.
 Get clever about making the most of deals and freebies and you can eat well no matter your bank balance.
 Keep reading for some top tips on how to get free food and find handy discounts on shopping and meals out.

 There are some nifty apps out there that allow you to claim cashback on your groceries.
 While they don’t always lead to completely free food, they often promise access to offers as well as a percentage of your money back.

 All you need to do is download one or more of the apps – such as CheckoutSmart and TopCashback – so that you can view the offers, find which supermarkets they’re available in and check how the cashback system works.
 Usually, it’s just a case of scanning the in-store receipt with your phone or clicking on a link to purchase online.
 Et voilà – you’ve got your cashback!